hrobertson/AHK-Universal-Joystick-Remapper/README.md

+### UJR moddified by hrobertson

 #Please note that UJR is no longer maintained as it has been replaced with [UCR](https://github.com/evilC/UCR).

 ##AHK - Universal Joystick Remapper (UJR)